-On Saturday, November 14, 2015, the China Program Center and the Confucius Institute at UMass Boston will host the 28th New England Chinese Language Teacher Network Seminar in collaboration with STARTALK Programs at UMass Boston, CLASS (Chinese Language Association for Secondary-Elementary Schools), and the Fulbright-Hays Chinese Culture Enrichment Program.
-Please join us for a full day of workshops for Chinese Language Teachers.
+On Saturday, December 3, 2016, the China Program Center and the Confucius Institute at UMass Boston will host the 30th New England Chinese Language Teacher Network Seminar in collaboration with STARTALK Programs at UMass Boston, Primary Source, CLASS (Chinese Language Association for Secondary-Elementary Schools), and the Fulbright-Hays Chinese Culture Enrichment Program.

 Wanli Hu, PhD, Director, The China Program Center, College of Advancing and Professional Studies

 Peter Gilmartin, Program Director, Primary Source

 |10:50-11:00am||Day’s topics and format: Round Table Discussions with Experts

 Renee Covalucci, Associate Director, The China Program Center